jchu60/docs.archit.us/docs/internal/misc-api-reference/guild-counter.md

 <Route method="GET" path="/guild_count" />

-Return number of guilds Architus is a member of and the sum of their members.
+Return number of guilds in which Architus is a member and the sum of their members.

 ###### Example Response
 ```